Director of Family Advocacy

 What you will NOT be doing

-• Escalating challenging parent discussions to faculty members or school administrators
+• Escalating challenging parent discussions to faculty or school leadership—you handle these directly and completely

 Key responsibilities